Walk in the shoes of one woman’s journey to the unreached

 One Way to True Joy

 Growing up in a Christian home, I was taught the truths of the Bible from a young age.
-However, I lived two different lives – kind and mild-mannered at church, and strong-willed and self-centred at home.
+However, I lived two different lives – kind and mild-mannered at church, and strong-willed and self-centered at home.
 I fought to be the best in everything I did, yet my life felt empty and without purpose.
 I wanted intimacy with God, but I had not turned my life over to Him in surrender at that point.

 While studying in Canada in 2005, I attended a weekend church conference outside the city just so that I could have a holiday.
 That decision turned out to have a dramatic impact on my life.
 As I heard the pastor recount the gospel, I finally began to understand the depths of His grace.
 That conference also turned out to be a simultaneous call for me to surrender my life completely to Jesus as Lord, and to join Him in His work to bring His truth and love to people who have little or no access to the gospel.